 Morning Sickness...HELP!

-It is a very difficult time for many and can interrupt your daily activities, to the point where you are just about coping as an exhausted lump on the sofa.
-Some people feel anxious or depressed during this time.
-I have put together some tips to support you in this tough period.
+It can be a very difficult time and may interrupt your daily activities to the point where you’re just about coping as an exhausted lump on the sofa.
+Some people feel anxious or depressed during this time which is very understandable.
+I have put together some top- tips to support you in this tough period.

 If you push yourself it only compounds the nausea.
 Get a GP letter if you need time off work.
 The nausea can peak at around 7-8 weeks so booking a holiday at this time can help you rest.